According to "Bad,"

 This is an argument I have heard many times before, and each time I encounter it, it strikes me as attractive but incomplete.
 The thing is, this is an argument that cannot simply be discarded wholesale.
 It contains a vital kernel of truth that must be acknowledged.

-Bad is absolutely correct that atheism is a consequence of reason's application.
+Bad is absolutely correct that atheism is often a consequence of reason's application.
 It is not a path from which one accomplishes a goal, but an endpoint.
 Reason leads to atheism; not the other way around.
 Bad is also right to point out that atheism does not mean anything other than the lack of theism.
 It is not a philosophy, religion, or worldview.

 But does this necessarily mean that there should be no atheist movement?
-Not when one recognizes what the atheist movement is really about - identity.
+Not when one recognizes what the atheist movement is really about - shared identity.

 Tags: atheism, atheist, secular, atheist movement, critical thinking, reason, skepticism, science, philosophy, religion, worldview, identity